orso-arbs/CIPS_Codebase/README.md

 3. Connect to the ETH network
    1. Either use an ETH WIFI
    2. [Or connect via VPN](https://unlimited.ethz.ch/spaces/itkb/pages/21125994/VPN)
-4. Running the Pipeline in CIPS_Pipe_1
+4. Setup the Pipeline in CIPS_Pipe_2
-   1. VisIt
-      1. Set vp_Database as the path to your .nek5000 or .visit Database file
-      2.
-      3.
+   1. in CIPS_Pipe_2 set the input_dir as the directory where all the output data is stored
+   2. in Visit_Projector_1.py, set VisIt and cluster parameters
+5. Run CIPS_Pipe_2